aakashunnikrishnan/Machine-Learning/README.md

 # Machine-learning

-These are my materials i used to practice machine learning
+This is a GitHub repository containing the materials I used to practice machine learning.